arabi44-cyber/-cyart-vapt-team/Workflow/Steps.md

 _`sublist3r -d graceintlgroup.com`_

--Use Shodan (web interface) to identify exposed services.
+- Use Shodan (web interface) to identify exposed services.

--Use Maltego to map relationships (domains, emails, IPs).
+- Use Maltego to map relationships (domains, emails, IPs).

--Identify tech stack using Wappalyzer browser extension.
+- Identify tech stack using Wappalyzer browser extension.

--Sublsit3r is used to find enormous subdomains
+- Sublsit3r is used to find enormous subdomains

 - recon findings in are
-  -documentaion on /Documenation/Documenation/Reconnaissance.pdf
+  - documentaion on /Documenation/Documenation/Reconnaissance.pdf
   - screenshots on /Documenation/Screenshots/reco